Zettt/LaunchBar-Scripts/README.md

 	rmdir Actions/
 	mv LaunchBar-Scripts/ Actions/

+# !
+Newest Additions ! #

+* Send to Pocket: Allows to send a URL to Pocket.
+Actions included for Safari and Chrome.
+This is even more awesome with [Keyboard Maestro](http://mosx.tumblr.com/post/34720575388).
+* Keep reference to this word: A Service that allows you to put a specific looked-up word into a text file on the Desktop. *This is a normal OS X Service and also works with LaunchBar!* Put in `~/Library/Services`, LaunchBar will index it then.

 # OmniFocusCLI #

 OmniFocusCLI is a project by [Don](https://github.com/binaryghost/OmniFocusCLI) that enables task creation using a small shell script.